- Home

 New Zealand e-invoicing and archiving requirements at a glance:

-Supplier requirement: New Zealand suppliers to the public sector can choose to use the Peppol PINT A-NZ format and connect via Peppol.
+Supplier requirement: Large New Zealand suppliers to the public sector must use the Peppol PINT A-NZ format and connect via Peppol.
 B2B suppliers can mutually agree on invoice formats with buyers.

 Buyer requirement: Public sector buyers must be able to receive Peppol e-invoices via an Access Point.
 B2B buyers can mutually agree on invoice formats with suppliers.